-So in the spirit of giving that we feel at the holidays, we’ve pulled together a dozen acts of kindness that you can do with the kids.
+So in the spirit of giving that we want to encourage over the holidays, and especially in 2020, we’ve pulled together a dozen acts of kindness that you can do with the kids.

 Pick one, pick a few, or consider chosing one to do each month for the entire year.
 Because acts of kindness are great ideas, whenever they occur.

 Spend an afternoon leaving little bags of treats on neighbors’ doorsteps, quarters on a parking meter, snacks where your delivery person drops packages.
 Use your imagination to come up with even more ideas.

 The free printable Acts of Kindness tags (shown above) from Inspiration Made Simple are a bright way to let people know what you’re doing, while still keeping your anonymity, since it’s fun to do kind things without the expectation of thanks.